 - Type 2 diabetes Depression

 A brisk 15-minute walk can help lift your mood from a stressful day at work.
 Need to blow off some steam physical activity stimulates various brain chemicals that may make you feel happier, more relaxed, and less anxious.
-Exercise can also boost our appearance and confidence and improve self-esteem.
+Exercise can also boost our appearance and confidence and improve our self-esteem.

 Promotes better sleep: